 Swimming & Diving 1 team award for the Conference Champion 3 top place finishers for each event given medallions.
-Swimmer of the Meet Diver of the Meet Commissioner's Trophy First Team All-SEC given to winner in each event (crystal award) Second Team All-SEC given to 2 nd and 3 rd place winner in each event (crystal award) All-Freshman Team given to top Freshman finisher in each event (crystal award) Swimming Coach of the Year (trophy) Diving Coach of the Year (trophy) Swimmer of the Year (trophy) Diver of the Year (trophy) Freshman Swimmer of the Year (trophy) Freshman Diver of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports (certificate) Swimmer of the week (framed certificate) Diver of the week (framed certificate) Freshman of the week (framed certificate) Men's & Women's Tennis 1 team award for the Conference Champion.
+Swimmer of the Meet Diver of the Meet Commissioner's Trophy First Team All-SEC given to winner in each event (crystal award) Second Team All-SEC given to 2 nd and 3 rd place winner in each event (crystal award) All-Freshman Team given to top Freshman finisher in each event (crystal award) Swimming Coach of the Year (trophy) Diving Coach of the Year (trophy) Swimmer of the Year (trophy) Diver of the Year (trophy) Freshman Swimmer of the Year (trophy) Freshman Diver of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports (certificate) Swimmer of the week (certificate) Diver of the week (certificate) Freshman of the week (certificate) Men's & Women's Tennis 1 team award for the Conference Champion.
 1 team award for the Conference Tournament Champion.
 6 All-Tournament Team (trophy).
 1 Tournament MVP (trophy).
-12 First Team All-SEC (crystal award) 12 Second Team All-SEC (crystal award) 6 All-Freshman Team (crystal award) Coach of the Year (trophy) Player of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports (certificate) Player of the Week (framed certificate) Freshman of the week (framed certificate) Men's & Women's Indoor Track & Field 1 team award for the Conference Champion.
+12 First Team All-SEC (crystal award) 12 Second Team All-SEC (crystal award) 6 All-Freshman Team (crystal award) Coach of the Year (trophy) Player of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports (certificate) Player of the Week (certificate) Freshman of the week (certificate) Men's & Women's Indoor Track & Field 1 team award for the Conference Champion.
 3 top place finishers for each event given medallions.
-Cliff Harper Trophy (MVP of Meet) First Team All-SEC given to winner in each event (crystal award) Second Team All-SEC given to 2 nd and 3 rd place winner in each event (crystal award) All-Freshman Team given to top Freshman finisher in each event, excluding relays (crystal award) Coach of the Year (trophy) Runner of the Year (trophy) Field Athlete of the Year (trophy) Freshman Runner of the Year (trophy) Freshman Field Athlete of the Year (trophy) Scholar-Athlete of the Year (trophy) Same criteria for all sports (certificate) Track Athlete of the week (certificate) Field Athlete of the week (certificate) Freshman of the week (certificate)
+Cliff Harper Trophy (MVP of Meet) First Team All-SEC given to winner in each event (crystal award) Second Team All-SEC given to 2nd and 3rd place finisher in each event (crystal award) All-Freshman Team given to top Freshman finisher in each event, excluding relays (crystal award) Coach of the Year (trophy) Runner of the Year (trophy) Field Athlete of the Year (trophy) Freshman Runner of the Year (trophy) Freshman Field Athlete of the Year (trophy) Scholar-Athlete of the Year (trophy) Same criteria for all sports (certificate) Track Athlete of the week (certificate) Field Athlete of the week (certificate) Freshman of the week (certificate)

 Men's & Women's Outdoor Track & Field 1 team award for the Conference Champion.
 3 top place finishers for each event given medallions.
-Commissioner's Trophy First Team All-SEC given to winner in each event (crystal award) Second Team All-SEC given to 2 nd and 3 rd place winner in each event (crystal award) All-Freshman Team given to top Freshman finisher in each event, excluding relays (crystal award) Coach of the Year (trophy) Runner of the Year (trophy) Field Athlete of the Year (trophy) Freshman Runner of the Year (trophy) Freshman Field Athlete of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (framed certificate) Same criteria for all sports (certificate) Track Athlete of the week (framed certificate) Field Athlete of the week (framed certificate) Freshman of the week (framed certificate) Volleyball 1 team award for the Conference Champion.
-N/A 18 All-SEC (crystal award) 7 All-Freshman Team (crystal award) Coach of the Year (trophy) Player of the Year (trophy) Defensive Player of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (framed certificate) Libero of the Year (trophy) Same criteria for all sports (certificate) Player of the Week (framed certificate) Offensive Player of the week (framed certificate) Defensive Player of the week (framed certificate) Setter of the Week (framed certificate) Freshman of the week (framed certificate)
+Commissioner's Trophy First Team All-SEC given to winner in each event (crystal award) Second Team All-SEC given to 2nd and 3rd place finished in each event (crystal award) All-Freshman Team given to top Freshman finisher in each event, excluding relays (crystal award) Coach of the Year (trophy) Runner of the Year (trophy) Field Athlete of the Year (trophy) Freshman Runner of the Year (trophy) Freshman Field Athlete of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Same criteria for all sports (certificate) Track Athlete of the week (certificate) Field Athlete of the week (certificate) Freshman of the week (certificate) Volleyball 1 team award for the Conference Champion.
+N/A 18 All-SEC (crystal award) 7 All-Freshman Team (crystal award) Coach of the Year (trophy) Player of the Year (trophy) Defensive Player of the Year (trophy) Freshman of the Year (trophy) Scholar-Athlete of the Year (trophy) Community Service Team (certificate) Libero of the Year (trophy) Same criteria for all sports (certificate) Player of the Week (certificate) Offensive Player of the week (certificate) Defensive Player of the week (certificate) Setter of the Week (certificate) Freshman of the week (certificate)

-2022-23 INSTITUTIONALLY SPONSORED VARSITY SPORTS
+2023-24 INSTITUTIONALLY SPONSORED VARSITY SPORTS